How would you feel if found out employees were turning away customers? In fact, this happens daily when consumers get falsely tagged as frauds.

-Thus, false tagging and denying customer purchases creates many problems.
-In 2017, retailers denied $2 billion legitimate orders.
+Thus, false tagging and denying customer purchases create many problems.
+In 2017, retailers denied $2 billion in legitimate orders.
 It’s impossible to define the negative ripple effect for these companies.

 Since it’s hard to measure false positives, many retailers don’t know they have a problem.
 Yet, Aite's survey reported that 62% of merchants had more false declines in the last two years.
 They also predict that by 2021, errant denials will cost $443 billion.